walliski/myranks-for-gokz/README.md

 * !rank command that shows current score + ranking position (For a given player?)
 (And required for next rank?)
 * Create a "refresh top100" stored procedure + command or similar?
 * !ranktop command to see players with highest rank
+* Add support for multiple gamemodes
+    * For example columns in the DB for skz, kzt and vnl, or add a "mode" thingy also...
+    * Why?
+Because someone might have different gamemodes or different modes enabled on different servers in their community, which would mess up the current ranks.
+    * Not sure if it would be based on the servers default rank though, or the players own...
+How can we prevent extra loading if people are jumping between modes quickly?
+Calculate rank on join, and then only on finished map, not on mode switch?